Invitation from the Office of Sponsored Research

 The workshop will include:

-- a presentation about the requirements of the Insight Development Grants by Grants Officer Melissa Li;
+- a brief presentation about the requirements and the evaluation process of the Partnership Development Grants as well as recent competition results by Grants Officer Joanna Mastalerek;

-- presentations by two McGill researchers with experience as committee members and/or grant awardees in the Insight Development Grants competition.
-They will provide potential applicants with insider information about the peer-review system and/or strategies for preparing a successful proposal:
+- presentations by two McGill researchers with experience as committee members and/or grant awardees in the Partnership Development Grants competition.
+They will provide potential applicants with insider information about the peer-review system and strategies for preparing a successful proposal:

-Ø Professor Nathan Hall (Department of Educational and Counselling Psychology, IDG awardee)
+Ø Professor Sarah Turner (Department of Geography) and

-- a question and answer period where participants will be encouraged to pose any questions that they may have about this funding opportunity.
+- a question and answer period where participants will be encouraged to briefly introduce their project and pose any questions that they may have about this funding opportunity.

-For participants who may not feel comfortable asking a question during the session or might not be able to attend the workshop, please send your questions in advance to melissa [dot] w [dot] li [at] mcgill [dot] ca (Melissa Li).
+For participants who might not be able to attend the workshop, please send your questions in advance to joanna.mastalerek [at] mcgill.ca (Joanna Mastalerek).

 The internal guide prepared by the Office of Sponsored Research will be distributed at the workshop.